 Hey Siri!
 Show Me Some Interesting Stats On Voice Search?

-The below list of voice search statistics related to the current scenario will make you understand how SEO optimization of sites for users will change in 2018 with the increasing use of voice search.
+The below list of voice search statistics related to the current scenario will make you understand how SEO optimization of sites for users has changed in 2018 with the increasing use of voice search.

 - According to Location World, “40% of adults use voice search once per day”